San Juan Islands Story Ideas

 Foraging Ahead – A Sampling of San Juan Islands Products

-From nutrient-packed kelp fronds from the Salish Sea, to sweet pears from abandoned orchards and savory lavender in purple fields, the beaches, fields and forests of Lopez, Orcas and San Juan Islands offer up an amazing array of flavors.
+From nutrient-packed kelp fronds from the Salish Sea to sweet pears from abandoned orchards and savory lavender in purple fields, the beaches, fields, and forests of Lopez, Orcas, and San Juan Islands offer up a fantastic array of flavors.

 Island Chefs Dig Deep

 Foraging is an island tradition, and you can find foraged (and island farmed) special ingredients, from figs to quince, oysters to seaweed, sorrel to chanterelles, on the menu at several island restaurants, including Hogstone’s Wood Oven (chef/co-owner Jay Blackinton is a James Beard Award Nominee), Friday Harbor House (chef Jason Aldous is a Willows Inn alum), and Doe Bay Café (Chef Jon Chapelle’s crew gathers organic produce from Doe Bay’s garden, wild Nootka rose petals from roadside hedgerows, and oysters from just down the road at Buck Bay Shellfish Farm).